 Take my word that nature is really unfair to women regarding procreation.
 For every human out there, behind all those beautiful baby pictures, there’s one woman who had to suffer a great deal.
 And that’s just the beginning of it.

 So, if you’re a man, especially one that’s not (yet) a father, keep that in mind.
 Maybe give your mom a call!

 By the way, to those who are about to become parents, make sure to get as much sleep as you can.

 The conflicting emotions of having a child vs losing a dear friend and the prolonged stress of preparing for a newborn during a pandemic proved to be too much.

 For the first time in years, I came down with a weeks-long debilitating cold of some sort — not COVID-19.
 For days, I couldn’t speak without coughing uncontrollably — so much for helping my wife with the parenting.

 So, 2021 was crazy, to put it mildly.
 It had many good moments, but overall, I’m glad the year has come to an end.

-By the way, I’ve been back in good physical shape for a couple of days.
+By the way, I’ve been back in decent physical shape for a couple of days.
 And, like you, I’m ready to start yet another flight around the sun, now equipped with a new understanding of how fragile life can be.

 It’s the same trip, but the journey is different every time!
 I speak from decades of first-hand experience.
 This round, let’s not sweat the small stuff.